 A competitive analysis is a proactive, structured process used to identify competitors, as well as to detect and examine the factors that make those competitors different.
 By performing a competitive analysis, you can determine the strengths and weaknesses of your competitors’ business and the products and services they offer.

+How to conduct a competitive analysis?
 A competitive analysis helps you answer the important question: “How am I doing relative to…?”
 While performing the analysis, you’ll come to better understand your market and relevant trends within it.
 You’ll learn who your competitors are and how you compare to them.

 Such knowledge is ultimately essential for strategically positioning your brand.
 You can’t differentiate yourself from your competitors if you don’t know who they are, what they do and how they do it.
 As we’ve previously discussed in a related article about brand positioning, you should be able to clearly and concisely articulate the unique value of your product or service in relation to your chief competition.